Danktronics/globalscript/docs/index.md

 ## JSON:

 The JSON builtin should help because JSON is:

 1. Widely used

 2. that's about it actually

+The builtin library only supports name/value pairs.

 Assume the following for the entire JSON section:
 ```
 example = '{"a": "1", "b": "2", "c": "3"}'
 ```

 ### `JSON.verticalArray()`:
 *aliased as JSON.vArray(), they are one and the same* This will return the JSON names (if they exist) in one array, and the values in another.
-If the JSON string is an object, it will return a set of values.
 ```
 JSON.verticalArray(example)
 // returns [["a", "b", "c"], ["1", "2", "3"]]